Brian Gutekunst: 2018

-The Packers were over the salary cap for the upcoming 2018 season, as Jordy Nelson and Morgan Burnett would end it up intro their new teams in free agents and traded away former first-round draft pick Damarious Randall to the Cleveland Browns for DeShone Kizer.
-In the 2018 NFL draft the Packers selected Jaire Alexander out the University of Louisville with the 18th pick of the first round.
-Later the Packers selected DB Joshua Jackson from Iowa, LB Oren Burks from Vanderbilt, WRs J'Mon Moore in fourth round, Marquez Valdes-Scantling in fifth round and Equanimeous St. Brown from Notre Dame who ended up in sixth round.
-They also drafted J. K. Scott and Hunter Bradley and undrafted free agent players like Tim Boyle, James Crawford, Raven Greene, Tyler Lancaster and Alex Light.
-In August the Packers traded Brett Hundley to the Seattle Seahawks.
-In midseason the Packers traded away Ha Ha Clinton-Dix and Ty Montgomery.
+The Packers were over the salary cap for the upcoming 2018 season, as Jordy Nelson and Morgan Burnett would be lost to new teams in free agency and traded away former first round draft pick Damarious Randall to the Cleveland Browns for DeShone Kizer.
+In the 2018 NFL draft, the Packers selected Jaire Alexander out of the University of Louisville with the 18th pick of the first round.
+Later, the Packers took CB Joshua Jackson from Iowa, LB Oren Burks from Vanderbilt, WRs J'Mon Moore in the fourth round, Marquez Valdes-Scantling in the fifth round and Equanimeous St. Brown from Notre Dame, who ended up in the sixth round.
+They also drafted J. K. Scott and Hunter Bradley, and undrafted free agent players like Tim Boyle, James Crawford, Raven Greene, Tyler Lancaster and Alex Light.
+In August, the Packers traded Brett Hundley to the Seattle Seahawks.
+In midseason, the Packers traded away Ha Ha Clinton-Dix and Ty Montgomery.
 On December 2, 2018, after a 4–7–1 start, the team fired Mike McCarthy.

 2019

 On January 7, 2019, the Packers hired Matt LaFleur as their new head coach.
 In the offseason, the Packers lost Randall Cobb and Clay Matthews to free agency, but they signed former Chicago Bears safety Adrian Amos as well as Linebackers Preston Smith and Za'Darius Smith.
-In the 2019 NFL draft, the team selected Michigan linebacker Rashan Gary with the 12th pick and Maryland safety Darnell Savage with the 21st pick, They also drafted Elgton Jenkins from Mississippi State in the second round.
-In August the Packers traded Reggie Gilbert to the Tennessee Titans and Justin McCray to the Cleveland Browns then they Acquire B. J. Goodson from the New York Giants.
+In the 2019 NFL draft, the team selected Michigan linebacker Rashan Gary with the 12th pick and Maryland safety Darnell Savage with the 21st pick.
+They also drafted Elgton Jenkins from Mississippi State in the second round.
+In August, the Packers traded Reggie Gilbert to the Tennessee Titans and Justin McCray to the Cleveland Browns, then they got B. J. Goodson from the New York Giants.

 2020

-In free agency the Packers signed former Cleveland Browns linebacker Christian Kirksey and tackle Rick Wagner from the Detroit Lions following departure of Bryan Bulaga and Blake Martinez.
-In the 2020 NFL draft, the Packers selected quarterback Jordan Love out of Utah State, and later they selected Boston College running back A. J. Dillon, as well as Cincinnati tight end Josiah Deguara in the third round and Jon Runyan Jr. in the sixth round.
+In free agency, the Packers signed former Cleveland Browns linebacker Christian Kirksey and offensive tackle Rick Wagner from the Detroit Lions following the departure of Bryan Bulaga and Blake Martinez.
+In the 2020 NFL draft, the Packers drafted quarterback Jordan Love out of Utah State, and later they selected Boston College running back A. J. Dillon, as well as Cincinnati tight end Josiah Deguara in the third round and Jon Runyan Jr. in the sixth round.